 It uses these organising questions to organise the knowledge and experience of contributors:

 - What safe and productive operating states are required to deliver the business purpose?

-- What are the business inputs that prevent or mitigate failures?
+- What are the business inputs that prevent or mitigate failure?

-The approach that is aligned with Failure Modes and Effects Analysis, Human Factors and the definition elements of the ICMM Critical Control Methodology.
+The CFw approach is aligned with Failure Modes and Effects Analysis, Human Factors, and the definition elements of the ICMM Critical Control Methodology.
 It allows real-world inputs and experience to be mapped to the safe and productive operating states required to deliver business purpose.
-A CFw has these interlinked components:

 - Required Operating States (ROS) that deliver business purpose

-- The many Business Inputs that support the establishment and maintenance of the required operating states through preventing or mitigating the credible failure modes – these a mapped in from operational practice.
-These inputs can be categorised in three ways, either people or equipment or environment
+- The Business Inputs (BI) that support the establishment and maintenance of the required operating states by preventing or mitigating the credible failure modes – these are mapped into the CFw from operational practice

-Each Business Input has a clear title, an expectation of what it will do, its specification, a description of how it is implemented, and details of how its status is monitored.
+Each Business Input has a clear title, an expectation it should deliver upon, a specification, a description of how it is implemented, and details of how its status is monitored and verified.

 Using the CFw approach establishes both a ‘whole of system’ overview and a structure that is linked to detailed operational practice.
 Working this way provides information and insights about the dynamic interconnects between personnel, equipment, the work environment, workgroups carrying out different tasks and overall coordination.
 This promotes the systematic identification of improvement opportunities.

 It is also flexible approach that allows the ongoing updating of all CFw component descriptions, content, and links as new information becomes available and new insights develop.
 Applying the CFw approach produces the networked and hierarchical structure represented in the figure below.